yash0333/ShopMint/docs/order-management.md

 The current implementation introduces explicit order states and operations.
 State transition rules are currently handled directly inside `OrderService`.

+Orders also interact with inventory during their lifecycle.
+When an order is placed, the required stock is reserved while the order is in `PAYMENT_PENDING`.
+The reservation is either confirmed when payment succeeds or released when the pending order is cancelled.

 This provides a realistic baseline for identifying state-dependent logic and later refactoring the order workflow using the **State Pattern**.

 ## Order States